-The last thing you probably want to do in the countdown to the 20th anniversary of Fuji Rock is spend a lot of time working out how to get to the festival site.
+The last thing you probably want to do before Fuji Rock is spend a lot of time working out how to get to the festival site.
 You probably want to spend even less time working out how to get back.
 There are a number of options you can take to travel to and from the festival, which is located in the lush mountains of the Naeba Ski Resort in Niigata Prefecture.
 Let’s go over each of these in turn …

 1. TRAVEL TO TOKYO STATION

 The very first thing you need to do is make your way to Tokyo Station, from where you can catch a train to the festival site.

 The Narita Express takes around 90 minutes to Tokyo Station and leaves the airport roughly every half hour between 07:44 and 19:46.
 After 19:46, trains are less frequent and vary depending on the day, with the last train leaving Terminal 1 at 21:44.
 Tickets cost ¥3,020 one-way.